BitcoinQnA/bitcoin-wallet-guide/_pages/about.md

 title: About
 permalink: /about/
 ---
 Bitcoin Wallet Guide was built to educate Bitcoiners on the importance of holding their own keys.
-Our aim is to produce an information hub that provides you with enough knowledge to decide which wallet(s) are right for you.
+Our aim is to produce an information hub that provides anyone with enough knowledge to decide which wallet(s) are right for them.

 ***Not your keys, not your coins.***